spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

     ```

-**TODO some discussion of the annotations should be made**
+In the above application, the `@EnableBinding` annotation indicates that you want to bind your application to the messaging middleware.
+The annotation takes one or more interfaces as a parameter, in this case the [Sink](https://github.com/spring-cloud/spring-cloud-stream/blob/master/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/messaging/Sink.java) interface that defines and input channel.

+The annotation `@StreamListener` binds the application's `input` channel to the `process` method by converting the incoming JSON to a `UsageCostDetail` object.

+The Kafka topic that will be bound to the input channel will be configured later.

 #### Building

 Now let's build the Usage Cost Logger application.
 In the directory `usage-cost-logger` use the following command to build the project using maven.

 ```
 ./mvnw clean package